 So you’ve already decided that you want to write in third person instead of first person.
 Good work!
 That’s half the battle.
+But are you choosing third person omniscient or third person limited?

 This decision comes down to whether you want to head-jump.